mcanlas/improv-living-guide/if-i-were-coaching.md

 ## Establish points of view faster.

 Textbook musical trios usually have three distinct points of view.
-I sometimes see trio-oriented scenes devolve into much longer, meandering scenes.
-If the improvisors know that the scene on deck is meant to be a trio \(as in the fairy tail narrative\), then the goal should be to establish three points of view as fast as possible.
+Sometimes trio-oriented scenes devolve into much longer, meandering scenes.
+If the improvisors know that the scene on deck is meant to be a trio \(as in the fairy tale narrative\), then the goal should be to establish three points of view as fast as possible.